 The Flag (CTF) game (see links at the bottom of this article).

-What has been the most fun task, you have helped?
+What has been the most fun task you've been to?

-It is more fun when going detective work assignment, and I have to solve a new problem.
+It is more fun when going detective work in the job, and I have to solve a new problem.
 It may

 be when I try to find security holes, but it's also when I sit with development

-and trying to get the code of acting, or samples that solve a problem in the architecture.
-I have for
+and trying to get the code to be working, or trying to solve a problem in the architecture.
+I have

-example helped to set up a system, which controls accesses.
+example helped to set up a system that controls access.
 It sits as a

-octopus with his long arms into all possible systems, and encountered a host of
+octopus with his long arms into all possible systems, and encountered a lot

 What motivates you on daily basis?

-find and help mitigate the risks in the customer's system, the customer does not even know
+find and help mitigate the risks in the customer system, the customer does not even know

 In NNIT graduate program I have also the chance to geek out a lot, meeting